Azure/Enterprise-Scale-for-AVS/terraform/vmware/avs-network-and-vm-creation/README.md

 # Create a sample Linux VM with networking in Azure VMware Solution SDDC
 This project is to POC a sample Linux virtual machine on Azure VMware Solution SDDC.
-Once you have created SDDC on Azure using ALZ-Accelarator or Azure portal, the next step is to configure basic networking.
+Once you have created SDDC on Azure using ALZ-Accelerator or Azure portal, the next step is to configure basic networking.
 This terraform script does the networking bootstrapping for you.
 Post that it creates a linux VM using VMware provided OVA(PhotonOS)
 ## Here are the tasks it does:
 1. Create DHCP Profile
 2. Create NSX-T T1 Gateway